SergioGI99/SergioGI99/README.md

 👋 Hello World, I’m Sergio Garcia.
-- I have been working as CNC programmer (G-Code, IGF) on lathe and milling machines for 7 years, now I'm trying to recycle and improve myself.
-I’m currently working with Python and learning about API's .
+- I have been working as CNC programmer (G-Code, IGF) on lathe and milling machines for 7 years, now I'm trying to retrain and improve myself.
+I’m currently working with Python and learning front and backend.

 Formation:
   - Middle formation of machining and CNC (2 years)